 Training schemes also vary widely from employer to employer.
 Some will focus on on-the-job-training while others will include formal training sessions.
 The level of responsibility also depends on the organisation, although there is usually a high level of responsibility from early on in the programmes.
 With some organisations, you’ll also have the opportunity to gain formal qualifications or get involved in corporate social responsibility projects.

 It can be a highly pressured career and, as a trainee, you may need to relocate and work unsociable hours.
-However, progression can be quick and starting salaries generous.
+However, progression can be quick.
 Bear in mind that completing the graduate scheme doesn’t necessarily guarantee you a job afterwards but you may get support with your application.